-Last week, became the default editor for users of Plugins Gutenberg with the update to 1.5.
-In addition, Mika Epstein has called on the WP community to be careful when selling Plugin.
-And we have a small but nice tool in our luggage, which has served us faithfully with over 450 WordPress optimizations.
+Last week, Gutenberg became the default editor for users of the plugin with the update to 1.5.
+In addition, Mika Epstein has called on the WP community to be careful when selling plugin.
+And we have a small but fine tool in our luggage that has served us faithfully with over 450 WordPress optimizations.

 After more than 450 extensive WordPress analyses and optimizations, we know: Not every optimization measure makes sense.
-Sometimes you get stuck with an idea and invest a lot of time and effort in its implementation.
+Sometimes you get lost with an idea and invest a lot of time and effort in its implementation.
 The results are then usually sobering.
 Or in the worst case: not measurable at all.
 So that this doesn't happen to you, we have a small but fine framework for you today, with which you can determine exactly which of your optimization steps has the greatest influence on your page load time.
-So you keep the overview, even with dozens of optimization steps.
+This way, you can keep an overview, even with dozens of optimization steps.

-In response to recent incidents, such as the spam by the new owner of the display widget Plugins, Mika Epstein has addressed a post to the WP community on the topic of Plugin-sales.
-Her clear message to Plugin-sellers is: "STOP.
+In response to recent incidents, such as spam from the new owner of the Display Widget plugin, Mika Epstein has addressed the WP community with a post about selling plugin.
+Her clear message to plugin-sellers is: "STOP.
 THINK.
 BE CAUTIOUS."
 She also describes nine signs that indicate a potential buyer has questionable interests.

-Almost half of the traffic on German online shops comes from mobile devices.
-However, as soon as it comes to buying, one third of the users switch to the tablet or laptop.
-The colleagues from KonversionsKraft show you how to analyze the behavior of your customers and understand exactly where and how they buy.
+Almost half of the traffic on German online stores comes from mobile devices.
+However, when it comes to buying, a third of users switch to tablets or laptops.
+Our colleagues at KonversionsKraft show you how to analyze the behavior of your customers and understand exactly where and how they buy.

 Chrome 62 was rolled out last week.
-In the new version, visitors to HTTP-sites with input fields (e.g. search fields, forms for credit card information, etc.) receive an explicit security warning.
-For Chrome users in incognito mode, even all HTTP-sites will show as "not secure".
-If you're worried that HTTPS will slow down your site , we can reassure you: With SSL your site will be even 45% faster.
-By the way, about 70% of all websites located at RAIDBOXES have already switched to HTTPS.
+In the new version, visitors to HTTP pages with input fields (e.g. search fields, credit card information forms, and the like) get an explicit security warning.
+For Chrome users in incognito mode, all HTTP pages will even be displayed as "not secure".
+If you're worried that HTTPS will slow down your site , we can reassure you: Because with SSL your site will be even 45% faster.
+By the way, about 70% of all websites located at Raidboxes have already switched to HTTPS.

 Here's what 10 experts have to say about WordPress security

-David Hayes spoke with ten WP security experts such as WordPress Core Security Team Lead Aaron Campbell and Sucuri ex-CEO Tony Perez to get fresh input for a new online course on WP security.
-The key takeaways Hayes took away from each conversation are here.
+David Hayes spoke with ten WP security experts, including WordPress Core Security Team Lead Aaron Campbell and Sucuri ex-CEO Tony Perez, to get fresh input for a new online course on WP security.
+The key takeaways Hayes took away from each conversation can be found here.

 Update makes Gutenberg the default editor

 It's getting serious: The update to version 1.5 makes Gutenberg the default editor.
-If you don't like Gutenberg at all, there will still be the possibility to use the old editor after the merge into the core.
-The corresponding Plugin "Classic Editor" can now be tested in the beta version.
+If you don't like Gutenberg at all, there will be the possibility to continue using the old editor after the merge into the core.
+The corresponding plugin "Classic Editor" can now be tested in the beta version.

 New possibilities with "headless" WordPress

-With the so-called "decoupled" or "headless" WordPress developers can really let off steam, because the WordPress REST API and Create React App offer great scope for innovative ideas.
-For example, by decoupling the backend and frontend, it is possible to create mobile apps can be createdthat use WordPress only as a data source.
-The colleagues from Torque have concrete application examples in their luggage.
+With the so-called "decoupled" or "headless" WordPress, developers can really let off steam, because the WordPress REST API and Create React App offer great scope for innovative ideas.
+For example, by decoupling the backend and frontend, mobile apps can be created that only use WordPress as a data source.
+The colleagues from Torque have concrete application examples in store.